marcosdellavecchia/node-todo-app/README.md

 ## How to use

-Open a terminal located in the src directory and run `node index.js`.
+Open a terminal located at the src directory and run `node index.js`.
 The program will display the help menu containing all the available commands.
 Type `node index.js [command]` in order to execute the desired task.

 ## Command list